Caring for School First Responders – Learn How to Cope AFTER School Violence

 - How to deal with the anniversary of the event each year

-Register today for this important webinar.
-Hear from people who have been through a violent school incident or worked with innocent participants and can share their experiences.
+Sign up today to hear from people who have been through a violent school incident or worked with innocent participants and can share their experiences.

 The trauma from such an event is real, and receiving the correct care afterward can make all the difference in recovering quickly and successfully.

 An Inside Look: